This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is Embodiment?

-In this talk Philip Shepherd shows that disembodiment has been part of Western culture for so long – since before the time of Plato – that we no longer understand what true embodiment is.
+If you'd like to learn more about TEPP's approach to embodiment, please enjoy this video.
+In it Philip Shepherd shows that disembodiment has been part of Western culture for so long – since before the time of Plato – that we no longer understand what true embodiment is.
 Philip brings clarity to that issue as he addresses six questions, and then offers a simple embodiment practice.
 The hour closes with a Q&A with participants.

 The questions Philip addresses are: